 Get ready to play a role in the next scientific breakthrough by earning a Bachelor of Science (BSc).
-UFV offers majors in Biology, Chemistry, Mathematics, Physics and Physical Geography.
+UFV offers majors in Biology, Chemistry, Computing Science, Mathematics, Physics and Physical Geography.
 You can also complete two minors in these subjects, with the additional options of Computing Science and Statistics.

 For those wanting to attend grad school, UFV offers honours degrees in Biology, Physics, Mathematics, or Physical Geography.
 To diversify your employment opportunities, you can opt to combine any BSc major with an Arts, Kinesiology, or Business Administration minor.

 In addition to being one of the most lab-intensive university science programs in B.C., UFV's Bachelor of Science provides you with the opportunity to participate in field trips, field schools, and study tours.
 You can also take advantage of study abroad opportunities and paid co-op work semesters throughout your studies to expand your horizons and get work experience.

 Not only that: you can apply for a student research position — not a common opportunity at the undergrad level — in fields such as molecular science, genomics, ecotoxicology, discrete mathematics, theoretical particle physics, luminescence dating, paleoecology, sustainability and more.
 You may find yourself presenting your research at scientific conferences or co-authoring a paper with one of your profs.

 When you graduate from UFV’s Bachelor of Science, you are scientifically literate, trained to think critically, and fully equipped with lab and research skills to tackle further education or to launch a career in a scientific field.

 Science skills are central to a variety of education and job opportunities.
 For most science jobs, you need at least a bachelor's degree, but some need a master's degree or even a doctorate.